Cycling the World’s 10 Most Famous Bike Climbs

 #9 MOST FAMOUS BIKE CLIMB

 The Col d’Aubisque bike climb is one of the most famous of climbs in the French Pyrenees and France.
 Aubisque first appeared in the Tour de France in 1910, and as of 2020, has been included 92 times in all, and 48 times between 1947 and 2012.
-Iit has been ignored for the past seven years as of the publication of this page February 2019; see bottom of page for list of all years Aubisque was featured in the TdF since 1947.
+It has been ignored for the past seven years as of the publication of this page February 2019.
 The climb was included 12 years straight after its post-war inauguration in 1947, and has been a stage finish three times, which is fairly significant for a pass.
 For the 24 years between 1947 and 1970, the Aubisque was included in the Tour all but three years.
 The pass was also included once (2016) in the Vuelta a Espan֘a.

 #8 MOST FAMOUS BIKE CLIMB

 This is a bike climb to cycling heaven.
 Ride from Bellagio on Lake Como to the Santuario della Madonna del Ghisallo.
-At the top is an extraordinary cycling museum created by the efforts of legendary Italian cyclists and 3 time Giro winner Fiorenzo Magni.
+At the top is an extraordinary cycling museum created by the efforts of legendary Italian cyclists and three-time Giro winner Fiorenzo Magni.

 This historical bike climb has been featured many times in the Giro di Lombardia and also in the Giro d’Italia.